-Eligible for Placement on the Waiting List
+Placement on the Waiting List

-BHA will send written notification of the preliminary eligibility determination within 10 business days of receiving a complete application.

-Placement in the applicant lottery pool, if any, or on the waiting list does not indicate that the family is, in fact, eligible for assistance.
-A final determination of eligibility will be made when the family is selected from the waiting list.
+Within 15 business days of the random draw, BHA will send written notification of placement on the waiting list.
+Placement on the waiting list does not indicate that the family is, in fact, eligible for assistance.
+A final determination of eligibility will be made when the family is selected from the waiting list, and submits the required paperwork and documentation needed to confirm eligibility for a voucher.

-Applicants will be placed on the waiting list according to any preference(s) for which they qualify, and, as applicable, either a randomly assigned applicant lottery pool tiebreaker number, or the date and time their application is received by BHA.
+Applicants will be placed on the waiting list according to any preference(s) for which they qualify, and, as applicable, either a randomly assigned applicant pool tiebreaker number, or the date and time their application is received by BHA.